 MLB Players With 40-Home Run, 40-Stolen Base Seasons As Shohei Ohtani Nears Mark

+MLB Players With 40-Home Run, 40-Stolen Base Seasons As Shohei Ohtani Joins Rare Club

 Since he entered MLB back in 2018, Shohei Ohtani has been one of the best power-speed threats in the big leagues.
 But Ohtani, who is a full-time hitter as he recovers from major surgery in his pitching elbow last September, has taken his power-speed combo to the next level in 2024.

-The Los Angeles Dodgers star is poised to join one of the most exclusive groups in baseball history: the 40-40 club.
+The Los Angeles Dodgers star has officially joined one of the most exclusive groups in baseball history: the 40-40 club.

 How rare is the 40-Home Run, 40-Stolen Base Club?